Is Writing a Book Profitable? What to Expect As a First Time Author

 Something worth considering is that when you publish through Amazon and enroll in the KDP Select program, you agree to sell your book exclusively on Amazon for at least 90 days.
 That means you can't sell your book anywhere else, either in physical stores or other online retailers.

-Other Platforms to Self Publish
+Other Platforms For Self Publishing

 Is writing a book profitable?
 If you have your book available in multiple places, you have a better chance of success at turning a profit.

 Another platform worth looking at is Apple Books For Authors.
-Publishing with Apple is free and you're guaranteed 70% royalties.
+Publishing with Apple is free, and you're guaranteed 70% royalties.
 With Apple, your book becomes available through iBooks which is the second largest ebook seller right after Amazon, so you've got a good audience base.

 If everything about publishing a book yourself just seems like too much, there are still options.
 Self-publishing companies like Mindstir Media help new authors by taking care of things like ISBN assignment, cover design, barcode, copyright, etc. They also offer a marketing service to help you make money with your own books.